limpyd/redis-limpyd/doc/fields.rst

     >>> example2 = Example(foo='FOO', bar='BAR')
     UniquenessError: Key :example:bar:BAR already exists (for instance 1)

-See Collections_ to know how to filter objects, as for `indexable`.
+See :doc:`collections` to know how to filter objects, as for `indexable`.

 **lockable**